scottross123/dough-formula-builder/specs.md

 * UI component library?
 Tailwind CSS?
 SASS? (preferable no component library unless it takes too much time without)
   * Most likely CSS/SCSS modules
 * React hook form?
 Or might not be necessary.
 * No CRA.
-Vite or Rollup.js config.
+Vite most likely.
 * Yup or some other library for validation.

 ## Future features/stories